astropy/astroquery/docs/heasarc/heasarc.rst

 Getting list of available missions
 ----------------------------------

+The ``query_mission_list()`` method will return a list of available missions that can be queried in the.
+This includes a list of both the names and a short descriptions of each mission table.

 .. code-block:: python

     >>> from astroquery.heasarc import Heasarc
     >>> heasarc = Heasarc()
     >>> missions = heasarc.query_mission_list()
     >>> missions.pprint()

-This will store a list of available missions that can be queried in the `missions` object.
-This includes a list of both the names and descriptions of each mission.

 Downloading identified datasets
 -------------------------------